How to Design a Scalable Chart of Accounts

 A best practices COA should use standard accounting principles and incorporate items specific to your business.

 The order of your accounts should align with your financial statements.
 It should order by account type and then liquidity.
 Although the COAs will differ between businesses, the basic setup should be the same.
-The common order is as follows:
+The chart of accounts numbering best practices are:

 - Cost of Goods Sold